colorful-tones/acf-accordion-block/README.md

 4. Activate ACF Accordion Block.
 5. Create a new page, post and add the Accordion block.

+Demonstration of Accordion block with the upcoming Twenty Twenty-Three theme.
 ![Gif demonstrating accordion block use](docs/images/accordion-demo.gif)